razein97/tauri-plugin-rusqlite2/README.md

 PRs accepted to the repository.
 Please make sure to read the Contributing Guide before making a pull request there.

 ## License

-Code: (c) 2015 - Present - The Tauri Programme within The Commons Conservancy.

 MIT or MIT/Apache 2.0 where applicable.